MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 3. If you haven't already done so, you'll need to update the solution to use the object anchor feature.
 To get instructions on updating the solution, select **Update solution**.

+    SCREEN SHOT GOES HERE

 4. In step 1 of the wizard, to add your 3D model as an object anchor, select **Create from the Library**. ???WHERE IS THIS IN THE WIZARD???

+    SCREEN SHOT GOES HERE

     This opens the Guides model-driven app in your web browser.

     > [!NOTE]
     > If you're prompted for credentials, sign in with the credentials for your environment.
 You must be signed in as an author or administrator with the appropriate permissions to access the model-driven app.
 You must have the XXX privileges to access the Guides model-driven app.